furtiman/5lic0-lorawan-basics/README.md

     It is possible to use the community cloud version, that is deployed globally and operated by TTN, as well as deploy an independent instance of the stack.
     The latter provides more versatility in terms of customization, as well as autonomicity, while community network provides vanilla flow that is extremely easy and fast to start with.

+    This guide shows the use of the console (GUI client) for TTN, however there is also a CLI client available (ttn-lw-cli).
+It can provide more versatile configuration options for various deployment cases.

     * #### The Things Stack Community Edition<a name="tts-community">
     Using this option boils down to creating an account in the community network server.
     Adding an application, gateways and devices is described in the further parts